modelint/flatland-model-diagram-editor/README.md

 ## Schedule

+I am in the process of upgrading the test framework, usage documentation and support for more diagram types.
-I will be futzing around with PyPI, manifests, documentation, relative imports and so forth into early February 2021, so a version you can actually use to do something useful probably won't be available until then.
+A version you can actually use to do something useful probably won't be available until early February 2021.

 Expect this to be in serious beta by late spring 2021.
 I would like it to be sooner, but I have [a day job](https://www.tri.global/).